Here's how to practice effective change management in software development projects, every time, any time.

 - What was the average time to implement the changes?

-Learn from your processes so that you can continuously improve and do better for your company and your customers next time.
+Learn from your processes so that you can continuously improve your velocity in software development and do better for your company and your customers next time.

 Q: What is the purpose of IT change management?

 Q: What are the benefits of change management?

 - Helps organizations focus on doing the right thing, in accordance with the business strategy.

 Q: What are the steps in the change management process?

 - Identify the change type.